Online Masters in Psychopharmacology Degree Overview

 At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
 Our Vision is an inclusive world empowered by Alliant alumni.

 The California School of Professional Psychology (CSPP) is Alliant’s cornerstone school and was built on a legacy of thought leadership, multicultural competence, and quality of care.
-CSPP’s programs pair hands-on professional clinical practice with academic rigor in order to prepare the next generation of psychologists and mental health care professionals.
+CSPP’s programs pair hands-on professional clinical practice with academic rigor in order to prepare the next generation of psychologists and mental health professionals.